spack/spack/lib/spack/docs/basic_usage.rst

 .. command-output:: spack list

 The packages are listed by name in alphabetical order.
-To see a list of only the *installed* packages, use ``spack list -i``.

 ``spack info``